 To begin finding yourself again, let your feelings about your breakup out.
 Many people find this to be a sign of weakness, but rest assured, it is not.
 By allowing yourself to cry, scream, and even be angry, you're slowly letting go of your past and looking towards the future.
 However, be sure not to allow your emotions to become all-consuming, where they take over your life and end up holding you back.
 This is another area in which your family and friends can help keep you in check.
-Allow them to be there for you when you have something want to talk, but also allow them the freedom to let you know when you're 'falling down the rabbit hole' so to speak.
+Allow them to be there for you when you want to talk, but also allow them the freedom to let you know when you're "falling down the rabbit hole," so to speak.

 Don't Blame Yourself

-Many women blame themselves for their breakup, believing they did something to drive their boyfriend away.
+Many people blame themselves for a breakup, believing they did something to drive their partner away.
 Negative self-thinking is unhealthy and will not lead down the road to recovery.
 It's normal to think about all the things you would have done differently, to think about how you could have made your boyfriend happier before he completely lost interest.
 Obsessing over your past prevents your move towards the future.
 This is a good time for self-reflection, and you may learn many new things that you can apply towards future relationships, but dwelling on a relationship that has ended will not get you anywhere.
 Use your mistakes as learning experiences and take the time to heal, and then move on.